WeszNL/check-domain-info/README.md

 ## Overview

-This is a PHP script for retrieving various information about a domain, including IP addresses, SSL certificate details, mail servers, SPF and DMARC.
+This is a PHP script for retrieving various information about a domain, including IP addresses, SSL certificate validity details, mail servers, SPF and DMARC.
 Mostly for personal use.

 ## Requirements